What Are Microchips Made Of: Silicon's Impact & Its Alternatives

 In answering the question of what microchips are made out of, we find that beyond silicon, materials like Indium Gallium Nitride and Aluminium Gallium Indium Phosphide play a crucial role in specific applications such as LED manufacturing.

-The Case of LEDs: Beyond Silicon's Reach
+The Case of LEDs: Materials Beyond Silicon

 A prime example of an application requiring different semiconductor materials is in the manufacturing of Light Emitting Diodes (LEDs).
 The fundamental principle behind LEDs is that as excited electrons fall back into lower energy states, they emit light.
 While silicon is immensely beneficial in integrated circuits, when it comes to LEDs, it is not suitable for this purpose as the energy levels in silicon cannot produce visible light (primarily emitting infrared photons, which are invisible to the human eye).